CatLuvrHass/distributedSystem-module/l3-JMS-MOM/README.md

 quoco folder is a manual implementation of the system and it has been adapted here using JMS and ActiveMQ.
 Written in Java

-Quthor of the quoco system is Rem Collier - Professor of Distributed Systems module at UCD and it is edited by my following lab3 puzzle instructions as a guide.
+Author of the quoco system is Rem Collier - Professor of Distributed Systems module at UCD and it is edited by my following lab3 puzzle instructions as a guide.